š§ Mental Model: Cake Mixing Strategy

-1 Why We Need Better Sorting
+Step 1: Why We Need Better Sorting

 When data grows from thousands to millions of items, the difference between O(n²) and O(n log n) algorithms becomes the difference between seconds and hours of processing time.

-3 Merge Sort: Divide and Conquer
+Step 2: Merge Sort - Divide and Conquer

 š The Merge Sort Strategy